CoffeePhreak/MadMath/README.md

 >be objectively unacceptable.
 I added a performance counter
 >in Frames.py to quickly test the variance between the quiz's
 >'implied time to complete' and the 'actual time to complete'.
->Simply uncomment lines: 2, 168, 175, and 179 and run MadMath.pyw
+>Simply uncomment lines: 2, 168, 175, and 179  in classes/MadMath.py
->from a command line or terminal to view.
-The variance on my
+>and run MadMath.pyw from a command line or terminal to view.
->machine averages 60.3 - 60.4 seconds which is acceptable for
+>The variance on my machine averages 60.3 - 60.4 seconds which
->a local scoreboard in my use case.
-This import also breaks my
+>is acceptable for a local scoreboard in my use case.
+This
->one import rule, but once a more accurate timer is incorporated
+>import also breaks my one import rule, but once a more accurate
->its related code will be removed.
+>timer is incorporated its related code will be removed.

 I'm proud to have been able to put this together myself,